Delubear/GlucoseTray/README.md

 DangerousLowBg displays red. <br>
 CriticalLowBg displays as "DAN" for DANGER. <br>
 Normal blood glucose displays as white. <br>
+Out-of-date readings are show with a strikethrough effect. <br>

 <strong>Features:</strong> <br>
 -Color coded glucose numbers set to your ranges. <br>
 -See latest glucose reading in taskbar.
 Also get time of reading and trend on hover or double-click. <br>
 -Context Menu option to open up your Nightscout url in browser. <br>
+-Option to start application on system startup. <br>

 ![alt text](https://raw.githubusercontent.com/Delubear/GlucoseTray/master/2019-05-03_16-18-24.png)